geoffstanley/neutral-surfaces/README.md

-# Topobaric Surface
+# Neutral Surfaces
-## Software to compute topobaric surfaces and geostrophic streamfunctions
+## Software for approximately neutral surfaces and geostrophic streamfunctions

+### Approximately Neutral Surfaces

+In the absence of irreversible mixing, fluid parcels in the ocean move such that they are always at their level of neutral buoyancy with their environment.
+This constrains the direction of flow lie in a plane, called the neutral tangent plane.
+This plane is well-defined at every point in the ocean.
+A neutral surface is an extensive 2D surface that is everywhere aligned with the neutral tangent plane (McDougall 1987).
+However, neutral surfaces are not well-defined 2D surfaces -- a consequence of the non-linear equation of state for the density of seawater, and the resulting non-zero neutral helicity in the ocean (McDougall and Jackett 1988).
+Hence, physical oceanographers craft approximately neutral surfaces, which are well-defined extensive 2D surfaces that are everywhere approximately aligned with the neutral tangent plane.
+The following approximately neutral surfaces may be calculated with this software package.

+#### Potential density surfaces

+The potential density (Wust 1935) is the density a seawater parcel would have if adiabatically and isentropically moved to a given reference pressure.
+A potential density surface is an isosurface of the 3D potential density field.

+#### Specific volume anomaly surfaces

+The specific volume anomaly (Montgomery 1937) is the difference between the  in-situ specific volume and the specific volume of a seawater parcel at the local pressure but having a reference practical / Absolute salinity and a reference potential / Conservative temperature.
+A specific volume anomaly surface is an isosurface of the 3D specific volume anomaly field.
+In the Boussinesq approximation, it is more useful to consider the in-situ density anomaly (defined similarly) and its isosurfaces.

+#### Omega surfaces

+Omega surfaces (Klocker et al., 2009) are highly accurate approximately neutral surfaces, formed from an iterative procedure that solves a global least squares problem to minimize the neutrality error.

+#### Topobaric surfaces

-Topobaric surfaces are approximately neutral surfaces that are highly accurate, fast to compute, and possess an exact geostrophic streamfunction.
-Underlying topobaric surfaces is a multivalued functional relationship between the in-situ density and the pressure on a neutral surface.
+Topobaric surfaces (Stanley 2019a) are approximately neutral surfaces that are highly accurate, fast to compute, and possess an exact geostrophic streamfunction (though it is ill-defined, as it is for truly neutral surfaces).
+Topobaric surfaces are built from a multivalued functional relationship between the in-situ density and the pressure that exists on a truly neutral surface, or on a topobaric surface.
 The single-valued branches of this function are valid on regions that are determined by the Reeb graph of the pressure on the surface.
-This software generates that Reeb graph from any other approximately neutral surface, then empirically fits the density to the pressure using simple functions, then updates the surface such that the density on the surface matches that given by the these simple functions, repeating this procedure iteratively until the surface converges.
+Topobaric surfaces are constructed from an initial approximately neutral surface of any quality using an iterative procedure.
+Each iteration calculates the Reeb graph, empirically fits the density to the pressure using simple functions, then updates the surface such that the density on the surface matches that given by the these simple functions.

-The exact geostrophic streamfunction on a hypothetical neutral surface exists but is ill-defined.
-It is approximated by the topobaric geostrophic streamfunction, which is well-defined and services any approximately neutral surface.
-It, too, is built upon a multivalued function relationship between in-situ density and pressure on a neutral surface.
+Modified topobaric surfaces are similar to topobaric surfaces, but their empirical fits have extra constraints that ensure these surfaces possess an exact geostrophic streamfunction that is well-defined.

+#### Orthobaric surfaces

+Topobaric surfaces are the topologically correct extension of isosurfaces of orthobaric density (de Szoeke et al. 2000) to possess geographical dependence of the functional relationship between pressure and in-situ density.
+This software can compute orthobaric surfaces as a special case of topobaric surfaces, though it does not compute isosurfaces of the 3D orthobaric density defined by de Szoeke et al. (2000).

+### Geostrophic streamfunctions

+Some approximately neutral surfaces possess an exact geostrophic streamfunction (GSF), while others do not.
+Those that do include specific volume anomaly surfaces, orthobaric density surfaces, and modified topobaric surfaces.
+(Truly neutral surfaces and topobaric surfaces both possess exact GSFs but they are ill-defined.)

+The exact GSF on a specific volume anomaly surface is the Montgomery (1937) potential.
+Using this on other surfaces introduces an error in the geostrophic velocity estimation.
+Zhang and Hogg (1992) noted this and derived a simply modification to the Montgomery (1937) potential to minimize this error.
+McDougall and Klocker (2010) extend the Zhang and Hogg (1992) GSF for approximately neutral surfaces, while Cunningham (2000) present a GSF useful for inverse estimates.

-A simpler variant of the topobaric geostrophic streamfunction is the orthobaric Montgomery potential, which inverts the problem and fits the pressure as a single-valued function of the density on a surface.
+The "orthobaric Montgomery potential" defined by Stanley (2019b) generalizes the Zhang and Hogg (1992) extension of the Montgomery (1937) potential, by approximating the pressure as a single-valued function of density on the surface.
+This is a simple and highly accurate GSF.

-## References:
-Stanley, G.J., 2019a.
-Neutral surface topology.
-Ocean Modelling 138, 88–106. https://doi.org/10.1016/j.ocemod.2019.01.008

-Stanley, G.J., 2019b.
-The exact geostrophic streamfunction for neutral surfaces.
-Ocean Modelling 138, 107–121. https://doi.org/10.1016/j.ocemod.2019.04.002

-## Requirements:
-MATLAB 2016b or higher (tested on 2017b and 2018b) with
- - the Image Processing Toolbox (for bwconncomp), and
- - the Optimization Toolbox (for lsqlin)
+McDougall (1989) proved that an exact GSF does exist, at least locally, on a truly neutral surface.
+Stanley (2019b) derived the form of this exact GSF, based on the multivalued functional relation between density and pressure on a neutral surface, but showed that this exact GSF is ill-defined (does not exist globally).
+Nonetheless, Stanley (2019b) defined the "topobaric GSF" that is well-defined and approximates the exact GSF for neutral surfaces.
+The topobaric GSF can be used on any approximately neutral surface with extremely good accuracy, and is exact on modified topobaric surfaces.

 ## Contents:
-- ./COPYING         - GNU general public license
-- ./COPYING.lesser  - GNU lesser general public license
 - ./fex/            					- software from the MATLAB file exchange
-- ./lib/            - extra libraries for analysing surfaces, and computing geostrophic streamfunctions
+- ./lib/            					- libraries (e.g. surface analysis, equations of state, geostrophic streamfunctions)
-- ./lib/eos/        - alternative versions of the equation of state (JMD1995, TEOS-10)
 - ./run/            					- example scripts
+- ./omega-surface/ 					    - create omega surfaces
+- ./potential-density-surface/ 			- create potential density surfaces
-- ./src/            - source code for topobaric surfaces
+- ./specific-volume-anomaly-surface/	- create specific volume anomaly surfaces
-- ./src/private/    - internal functions for topobaric surfaces
+- ./topobaric-surface/ 					- create topobaric surfaces, modified topobaric surfaces, and orthobaric surfaces
-- ./src/recon/      - modified ReCon software
+- ./LICENSE         					- GNU general public license
+- ./ns_add_to_path.m 					- function to add relevant subfolders to MATLAB's path
+- ./ns_install.m 						- function to install this package
 - ./README.md       					- this file

-In particular,
-- ./src/topobaric_surface.m     - create topobaric surfaces (Stanley 2019a)
+In addition, the following functions calculate geostrophic streamfunctions:
-- ./src/topobaric_geostrf.m     - create topobaric geostrophic streamfunction (Stanley 2019b)
+- ./topobaric-surface/topobaric_geostrf.m   - create topobaric GSF (Stanley 2019b)
-- ./lib/orthobaric_montgomery.m - create orthobaric Montgomery potentials (Stanley 2019b)
-- ./lib/zhanghogg92.m           - create Zhang and Hogg (1992) geostrophic streamfunctions
+- ./lib/gsf/zhanghogg92.m           		- create Zhang and Hogg (1992) GSF
+- ./lib/gsf/cunningham00.m          		- create Cunningham (2000) GSF
-- ./lib/mcdougallklocker10.m    - create McDougall and Klocker (2010) geostrophic streamfunctions
+- ./lib/gsf/mcdougallklocker10.m    		- create McDougall and Klocker (2010) GSF
-- ./lib/cunningham00.m          - create Cunningham (2000) geostrophic streamfunctions
-- ./lib/isopycnal.m             - create potential density surfaces
+- ./lib/gsf/orthobaric_montgomery.m 		- create orthobaric Montgomery potential (Stanley 2019b)

-- ./lib/deltasurf.m             - create specific volume anomaly or in-situ density anomaly surfaces
+## Requirements:
+MATLAB 2016b or higher (tested on 2017b and 2018b) with the Optimization Toolbox

 ## Installation:
-Run the following commands in MATLAB, replacing ~/work/dphil/projects/Topobaric-Surface/ with the path to this README.md file
+Run the following command in MATLAB, replacing ~/work/neutral-surfaces/ with the path to this README.md file:
 ```
->> cd('~/work/dphil/projects/Topobaric-Surface/run')
->> topobaric_surface_install();
+>> run('~/work/neutral-surfaces/ns_install.m')
 ```
+If this does not work, see manual_install.md.

 ## Usage:
-./run/examples.m gives examples to create a topobaric surface, a topobaric geostrophic streamfunction, the orthobaric Montgomery potential, and other geostrophic streamfunctions from the literature.
+./run/examples.m gives examples to create the approximately neutral surfaces and geostrophic streamfunctions provided in this toolbox

 ./run/run_ECCO2.m generates most figures in “Neutral surface topology” and “The exact geostrophic streamfunction for neutral surfaces”.